bcgov/smk-cli/docs/edit-an-app.md

 - Version
 - Zoom

-Details on the tools and how they work can be found in the [SMK Documentation](https://bcgov.github.io/smk/docs/SMK-Client-Configuration)
+Details on the tools and how they work can be found in [SMK Documentation](https://bcgov.github.io/smk/docs/SMK-Client-Configuration).

 > __Note:__ It is also possible to create your own custom tools and screens in SMK.
-This requires an understanding of javascript development.
+This requires an understanding of JavaScript development.
 Custom tools will not display in the SMK-CLI tools menu.

 ### Adding a Tool